 Crab Rangoon is a great appetizer or served as main dish recipe.
 We love to serve when we make Beef and Broccoli with Homemade Sauce and Instant pot White Rice Recipe for a complete meal idea.

-We always like to serve with sweet chili sauce, sweet thai chili sauce, plum sauce or sweet and sour sauce for dipping for the best flavor.
+We always like to serve with sweet chili sauce, duck sauce, sweet thai chili sauce, plum sauce or sweet and sour sauce for dipping for the best flavor.

 Frequently Asked Questions

-Crab Rangoon on a platter with small bowls of dipping sauce with fresh green onions on the side
+The dish is served on a platter with small bowls of dipping sauce with fresh green onions on the side.

 More Easy Seafood Recipe